 Top Welsh wildlife spots include the beautiful Dyfi UNESCO Biosphere, where the air wafts with the scent of wildflowers and the calls of birds of prey soaring high above, such as the peregrine falcon, red kite and, in the evening, barn owl.
 Alternatively, a walk along the coast of Ynys Môn (Anglesey) offers the chance to see red squirrels scurrying across forest floors and Atlantic grey seals basking on white sand beaches as you silently slip by.

-For hikers who’d like to focus all of their energy on finding mental clarity, rather than finding their way back home, there are a number of expert-curated mindful walking itineraries soul-searching strollers in Wales can utilise.
+For hikers who’d like to focus all of their energy on finding mental clarity, rather than finding their way back home, there are a number of curated mindful walking itineraries soul-searching strollers in Wales can utilise.